I Need Help With…

 Since you are here, you have taken the first step already.
 Take the next step by contacting us.
 You will start experiencing hope again soon!

-Go to the individual pages for Meaghan, Susan, Katharine, or Amanda who all offer counseling in this area.
+Go to the individual pages for Meaghan, Susan, or Katharine who all offer counseling in this area.

 A traumatic experience is usually extremely subjective.
 What may hardly affect one person can easily leave another reeling as their normal ability to cope with this kind of hyper-stress is pushed beyond its normal limits.